AbhiShekSiwa/Abhishek_Siwakoti/aboutme.md

 Engineering didn’t just speak to me — it **challenged** me.
 And I’ve been answering back ever since.

-What started as helping my mom, fixing things around the house, and launching makeshift gadgets, turned into launching actual rockets in class and modeling flight paths in MATLAB.
+What started as helping my mom, fixing things around the house, and launching makeshift gadgets turned into launching actual rockets in class and modeling flight paths in MATLAB.
 I realized that engineering isn't just about solving equations — it's about solving life, one problem at a time.

 I’ve built trebuchets that can launch beanbags 50 feet, CAD models that print to spec, and I’m on my way to building a life that can lift others too.